 Myth #4: Diamonds Can’t Break

 Diamond is the hardest gem material on earth and is impervious to virtually all acids.
 It can also withstand higher temperatures than most gemstones.
 But if a diamond cutter can purposely cleave (split) a diamond by giving it a sharp blow in the right direction, you can achieve the same result if you accidentally hit it hard enough in the right place.

 Cleavage planes in diamond occur because carbon atoms parallel to these planes are more tightly bonded (that is, tougher) than the atoms between the planes.
 A cleavage plane is the weakest direction in the molecular arrangement of a diamond crystal, and it always parallels one of the crystal’s triangular faces.
 If a diamond is hit hard along one of these planes, it can chip or fracture.

 Chips typically occur when the girdle edge or an exposed point, like the tip of a pear shape or marquise, strikes something hard.
+Diamonds being unbreakable is simply a myth.
 Storing or wearing diamond-set jewelry items next to each other can also cause chips, scratches or other damage.
 Certain diamond cuts with pointed corners, like the princess cut, are particularly vulnerable and are often set with V-shaped prongs positioned over the corners to protect them from chipping.